 Of course, Lincoln was a hard act to precede or follow: Lincoln's successor Andrew Johnson is usually cast as Buchanan’s biggest rival for the title of worst President (along with the scandal-plagued Warren Harding from the early 1920s).
 Buchanan came to the presidency under somewhat traditional but trying circumstances.

-Buchanan was a five-time member of the House of Representatives, the secretary of state under President James Polk, and the U.S. minister to Great Britain.
-At the Democratic convention in Cincinnati in 1856, Buchanan took the lead from the incumbent president, Franklin Pierce, on the first ballot and then battled Senator Stephen Douglas from Illinois for the presidential nomination Buchanan won on the 17th ballot and defeated John C. Fremont, of the newly formed Republican Party, in the 1856 presidential election.
+Buchanan was a five-time member of the House of Representatives, secretary of state under President James Polk, and U.S. minister to Great Britain.
+At the Democratic convention in Cincinnati in 1856, Buchanan took the lead from the incumbent President, Franklin Pierce, on the first ballot and then battled Senator Stephen Douglas from Illinois for the presidential nomination.
+Buchanan won on the 17th ballot and defeated John C. Fremont, of the newly formed Republican Party, in the 1856 presidential election.

 It was all downhill from there for President Buchanan.
-Buchanan became severely ill and almost died from an illness that was spread throughout his hotel in Washington, where he traveled for meetings as president-elect.
+He became very sick and almost died from an illness that was spread throughout his hotel in Washington, where he traveled for meetings as President-elect.

 “All for which the slave States have ever contended, is to be let alone and permitted to manage their domestic institutions in their own way.
 As sovereign States, they, and they alone, are responsible before God and the world for the slavery existing among them.
 For this the people of the North are not more responsible and have no more fight to interfere than with similar institutions in Russia or in Brazil,” Buchanan said.

 Buchanan also explained why he wasn’t actively involved in the secession battle as President.
 “It is beyond the power of any president, no matter what may be his own political proclivities, to restore peace and harmony among the states.
 Wisely limited and restrained as is his power under our Constitution and laws, he alone can accomplish but little for good or for evil on such a momentous question.”